Updated on January 17th, 2024

-This is helpful for investors with small portfolios as they can get the necessary diversification from owning multiple stocks without wasting money on many brokerage commission fees.
+This is helpful for investors with small portfolios as they can get the necessary diversification from owning multiple stocks quickly.

-Evidence shows that most of the benefit of a diversified portfolio comes from owning ~20 stocks (more on that later).
+Evidence shows that most of the benefit of a diversified portfolio comes from owning ~20 stocks.
 ETFs often hold hundreds of positions, so they might be overdoing it a bit.

-With that being said, though, when diversification is needed, it is often really, really needed.
-ETFs are a simple way for investors to gain diversified market exposure.
+With that being said, ETFs are a simple way for investors to gain diversified market exposure.

 Pro: Investing in dividend ETFs has a low time commitment.

-Once purchased, investors can ‘sit and forget’ about their ETF.
-No additional research is required since the fund is being managed by talented a team of investment professionals.
+Once purchased, investors can “forget” about their ETF.
+No additional research is required.

 Pro: Dividend ETFs almost always have lower expense ratios than their mutual fund counterparts.

 There are several dividend ETFs that have annual expense ratios below 0.1%.
-Most dividend mutual funds would have a fee of 1% or more (which amounts of $1,000 of annual fees on a $100,000 portfolio).
+Many dividend mutual funds have a fee of 1% or more (which amounts to $1,000 in annual fees on a $100,000 portfolio).

 Con: Dividend ETFs are always more expensive than owning individual stocks.

-After the initial purchase is made, individual stocks will always have an expense ratio of 0.00%.
+After the initial purchase is made, individual stocks don’t have an expense ratio; looked at another way, they will always have an expense ratio of 0.00%.
 There is no cost to hold a stock, regardless of the holding period.